louisborn/certificates-fhaachen/README.md

 ## Certificates ![](https://img.shields.io/badge/Beta-0.9-informational?style=flat&logoColor=white&color=ffa500)

-This project is part of the evaluation of the course ‘Mobile Information Systems’ during the summer semester of 2021.
+This project is part of the evaluation of the course ‘Mobile Information Systems’ during the summer semester of 2021 at the [Fachhochschule Aachen](https://www.fh-aachen.de/fachbereiche/elektrotechnik-und-informationstechnik/international/studying-at-fb5/).

 ## Context
-The certificates app is to be used by students from LUCA School of Arts and the persons responsible for the workplaces in the school.
+The certificates app is to be used by students from [LUCA School of Arts](https://www.luca-arts.be/en) and the persons responsible for the workplaces in the school.

 In the workplaces students can use different machines while working on their projects.